mark-mansfield/gsap-v2-starter/README.md

 ## react latest

-This project is intended to be a default starter project for react gsap projects.
+A starter project for a test ligr theme